stryker-mutator/stryker-handbook/Equivalent mutants.md

 # Equivalent mutants

 Suppose you are writing a big chunk of code.
 You have decided to run both unit and mutation tests.
 Your score of unit tests is 100% and mutation 99%.
-You think `I'll make 100%`.
-And so you try, and try, but you still have an issue in the same spot:
+You think "I'll make that 100%".
+After some work, you notice this part of your code:

 ```js
 var max = Math.max(a.comma, b.comma);